SaeedTaghavi/CS/docs/OS/Chap03.md

     A collection of mailboxes.

 !!! note "port_status()"
-    eg. # of messages in a mailbox.
+    e.g. # of messages in a mailbox.

 ### 3.5.3 An Example: Windows